This Vegan Key Lime Pie is sweet and tangy, rich and creamy, gluten-free and refined sugar free. It’s the perfect no-bake dessert for summer!

 Once it’s done, you can just press it into a crust shape in a pie dish, and move onto the filling.

-What I love most about this Vegan Key Lime Pie is that the taste and texture stays the same for a good few days, which means it’s great for preparing ahead if you’re entertaining.
+This Vegan Key Lime Pie keeps covered in the fridge for up to a few days.
+Both the taste and texture remains unchanged for a good few days, which means it’s great for preparing ahead if you’re entertaining.

 - Blueberry Cheesecake